patricklapgar/patricklapgar/README.md

 patricklapgar/patricklapgar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->

+### "The greats weren't great because at birth they could paint, the greats were great because they paint a lot"

+ - Macklemore